wadecore/Heelo/README.md

 # Heelo
 Heelo is an Arduino-based pan/tilt robot that uses a Pixy for color object tracking.
+Heelo is different from similar Pixy-based Pan/Tilt robots because he uses a continuous rotation servo for panning, and an onboard LiPo allowing him to endlessly turn in any direction, untethered by data and power cords.
+Eventually Heelo will also play games.
 This is my first real project, please be gentle.
 ![Heelo](http://wade.datablue.net/images/projects/robotics/heelo/Heelo.jpg)